AkinCodes/RecommenderSystem/README.md

 Build & run the app in the simulator

-📦 Deployment
+Deployment
-🐳 Docker
+Docker
-bash
-Copy
-Edit
 # Build Docker image
 docker build -t cinemascope-recsys .

 # Run locally
 docker run -d -p 8000:8000 cinemascope-recsys
-🚀 AWS ECS (Fargate)
+AWS ECS (Fargate)
 Push image to Amazon ECR

 Use ECS CLI or Console to deploy to Fargate